PumasAI-Labs/Data-Visualization/docs/instructors.md

 `layout` keyword argument.

 Afterward, cover the contents of `03-geometries.jl`.
-The code examples in this script focus on the use of `visual` and the various types of plots that can be created with `AoG`.
+The code examples in this script focus on the use of `visual` and the various types of plots that can be created with `AoG.jl`.
 Begin by demonstrating how to create a bar plot and how the built-in function `expectation` can be useful for automatically generating a bar plot that shows the mean values of a variable.
 It may also be helpful to explain the `histogram` function, which, as the name suggests, facilitates the creation of histograms.
 Emphasize how using built-in functions like `expectation` and `histogram` reduces the need for data wrangling before plotting.
 After that, cover the other geometries discussed in the script: `ScatterLines`, `Errorbars`, `BoxPlot`, and `Violin`.
 To conclude this segment of the workshop, highlight that there are numerous other geometries available and demonstrate how participants can find them in [`Makie.jl`'s documentation](https://docs.makie.org/stable/examples/plotting_functions/index.html#plotting_functions).

-The next part of the workshop will focus on using the `+` and `*` operators in `AoG`, and the related script is `04-algebra.jl`.
+The next part of the workshop will focus on using the `+` and `*` operators in `AoG.jl`, and the related script is `04-algebra.jl`.
 Start by providing a brief explanation of the `*` operator, which combines layers and has been used extensively in the previous code examples.
 Next, show how individual plots can be superimposed with the `+` operator, allowing the creation of much more complex plots using different data sources.
 Next, use the examples to showcase that both
 `*` and `+` obey the distributive law, enabling the superimposition of layers with a very intuitive and concise syntax.
 This part of the script should also introduce the `linear` and `smooth` built-in functions, which allow plotting a linear regression and a smoothing line, respectively.

-The final script for the workshop is `05-customization.jl`, which focuses on plot customization in `AoG`.
+The final script for the workshop is `05-customization.jl`, which focuses on plot customization in `AoG.jl`.
 Begin by demonstrating how to customize axis labels using the pair syntax (`:column_name => "display name"`) and how a similar syntax can be used to apply transformations and rename in one go (`:column_name => function => "display name"`).
 Proceed to the next part of the script, which deals with axis customization using the `axis` keyword argument.
 Cover the
 `NamedTuple` syntax used to pass arguments to `axis` and showcase the commonly used customization options through examples.
-Lastly, emphasize that both `AoG` and `Makie` offer *extensive* support for customization.
+Lastly, emphasize that both `AoG.jl` and `Makie` offer *extensive* support for customization.
 Show participants how to explore more customization options in [`Makie.jl`'s documentation](https://docs.makie.org/stable/examples/blocks/axis/index.html#attributes).